armory/docs/content/en/armory-enterprise/armory-admin/dinghy-enable.md

 {{% tabbody name="Halyard" %}}

-In your hal config profiles directory e.g. (`~/.hal/default/profiles/`), update the `dinghy-local.yml` file to include the following, replacing the `my-channel` definition with the Slack channel name
+In your hal config profiles directory (`~/.hal/default/profiles/`), update the `dinghy-local.yml` file to include the following, replacing `my-channel` with your Slack channel name:

 ```yaml
 notifiers: